March of 2023

 - Still working by myself and loving a more relaxed life with a growing family.
 Also been doing some traveling!

 - When you get into business as a younger person, you only have the outside world of business to guide you.
-Meaning, from the beginning of Custom Drafting, to Steve Nyhof Enterpireses, Inc. I believed business was to keep growing.
+Meaning, from the beginning of Custom Drafting, to Steve Nyhof Enterprises, Inc., to Steve Nyhof Designs, LLC.
+I believed business was to keep growing.
 Well, it must continue to mature for sure but adding employees and building homes, etc, (read below) all I did was create a monster that at one point controlled me.
 Mind you I learned a great deal and accomplished many things I am proud of.
 But at what point is enough too much?

 - Doing business as Steve Nyhof Designs, LLC.